Nur, Poland

 In 2006, the village had a population of 760.

+History

 Nur has a long and rich history.
 In the Kingdom of Poland, it was one of main administrative centers of the province of Mazovia, and the seat of a separate administrative district (ziemia).
 In the early Middle Ages, Nur was a trade center, with a Roman Catholic parish established here probably in the 12th century.

 Nur received its town charter either in 1410, or 1425.
 A local vogt was established, with town council.
 Until 1526, Nur was part of the Duchy of Mazovia, which was a Polish vassal.
 After annexation of Mazovia into Poland, and creation of Masovian Voivodeship, the Land of Nur consisted of three counties: Kamieniec Mazowiecki, Ostrów Mazowiecka, and Nur, which also was the seat of a starosta, Sejmik, and land court for the three counties.